warbe-maker/warbe-maker.github.io/_posts/2021-01-16-Common-VBA-Error-Services.markdown

 ## Contribution, development, test, maintenance
-The dedicated _Common Component Workbook_ **ErH.xlsm** is used for development, test, and maintenance.
-This Workbook is kept in a dedicated folder which is the local equivalent (in github terminology the clone of the public [GitHub repo Common-VBA-Errror-Handler][8].
-The module **_mTest_** contains all obligatory test procedures when the code is modified, the module **_mDemo_** all procedures for the images in this post.
-The modules **_mErH_** and **_fMsg_** are downloaded from this source.
-Thus, it is wise not to make any changes without specifying a branch which is merged to the master once a code change has finished and successfully tested.
+The dedicated _Common Component Workbook_ [ErH.xlsm][16] is used for development, test, and maintenance.
+This Workbook is kept in a dedicated folder which is the local equivalent (in github terminology the clone of the public GitHub repo [Common-VBA-Error-Services][8].
+The module [_mTest_][15] contains all obligatory test procedures when the code is modified.
+Code modifying contributions will be handled by means of a branch which is merged to the master once a code change has successfully passed the regression teste.

-Those interested not only in using the _Common VBA Error Services_ but also feel prepared to ask question, make suggestions, open raising issues may fork or clone the [public repo][8] to their own computer.
-A process which is very well supported by the [GitHub Desktop for Windows][9] which is the environment I do uses for the version control and a a continuous improvement process.
+A code modifying contribution is very well supported by the [GitHub Desktop for Windows][9] which is the environment I use.

 [1]:https://gitcdn.link/repo/warbe-maker/Common-VBA-Error-Services/master/mErH.bas
 [2]:https://gitcdn.link/repo/warbe-maker/Common-VBA-Message-Service/master/fMsg.frm